mickymacirl/CI-P2-Fruit/README.md

 * The below fonts look well together on the page, and suit the look and feel of the website.

-* Choose the font *[Muli from Adobe Fonts](https://fonts.adobe.com/fonts/muli)* for the main text of the website and buttons.
+* Used the font *[Muli from Adobe Fonts](https://fonts.adobe.com/fonts/muli)* for the main text of the website and buttons.

 ![Muli Font](/assets/readme/mulirm.jpg)